Sharon’s doctors worked to treat her blood disorder, with great precision.

 That’s when things began to change for the better.

-“The color came back into my skin – I started climbing the stairs in my condo a lot more easily, too.
-I had an excellent experience with my doctors and medical team at Keck.
+“The color came back into my skin — I started climbing the stairs in my condo a lot more easily, too.
+I had an excellent experience with my doctors and medical team at Keck Medicine.
 They were all wonderful to me.”

 For the first time in a long time, Dunn is starting to think about her future and even make a few plans.
 Though she hasn’t worked for a year because of the MDS, Dunn is considering a return to nursing.
 She is also planning a trip — a drive up the West Coast to view historic lighthouses.

 Dunn has even greater plans.
-There is someone she’d like to thank in person — her donor, who Dunn has learned is a young German woman.
-Legally, more information can’t be revealed until two years after the operation.
+There is someone she’d like to thank in person — her donor, whom Dunn has learned is a young German woman.
+Legally, more information can’t be revealed, until two years after the operation.
 “You can guess where I’ll be going on May 25, 2015.”

-Visit the Blood Diseases Center at the USC Norris Comprehensive Cancer Center to make an appointment or for more information about our services.
+Visit the Blood Diseases Center at the USC Norris Comprehensive Cancer Center or call (800) USC-CARE (800-872-2273) for more information about our services or to schedule an appointment.